arm-developer-tools/windowsperf/wperf/README.md

 # WindowsPerf Driver lock/unlock feature

-When `wperf` communicates with WindowsPerf Kernel Driver, driver acquires lock and will deny access of other instances of `wperf` to access the driver and its resources.
+When `wperf` communicates with WindowsPerf Kernel Driver, driver acquires lock and will deny access to other instances of `wperf` to access the driver and its resources.
 This prevents others from interfering with current `wperf` run and protects you from interference with your count.

 When other `wperf` process "locked" access to the driver you will see below warning: